renatz/renatz.github.io/_pages/about.md

 About Me
 ======
-I am a four-year PhD student in Computer Science at Hong Kong Baptist University (HKBU).
+I am a PhD student in Computer Science at Hong Kong Baptist University (HKBU).

 My goal is to collect rejection/finding cases from high-ranking tiers of major top conferences, because I want to see how much someone with zero connections can achieve against the odds.